Dosage Form: tablet

 Minoxidil must be administered under close supervision, usually concomitantly with therapeutic doses of a beta-adrenergic blocking agent to prevent tachycardia and increased myocardial workload.
 It must also usually be given with a diuretic, frequently one acting in the ascending limb of the loop of Henle, to prevent serious fluid accumulation.
 Patients with malignant hypertension and those already receiving guanethidine (see WARNINGS) should be hospitalized when Minoxidil is first administered so that they can be monitored to avoid too rapid, or large orthostatic, decreases in blood pressure.

 Minoxidil tablets contain Minoxidil, an antihypertensive peripheral vasodilator.
-Minoxidil occurs as a white to off-white, crystalline powder, soluble in alcohol and propylene glycol; sparingly soluble in methanol; slightly soluble in water; practically insoluble in chloroform, acetone and ethyl acetate.
-The chemical name for Minoxidil is 2,4-Pyrimidinediamine, 6-(1-piperidinyl)-, 3-oxide.
-The structural formula is represented below:
+Minoxidil occurs as a white to off-white, odorless, crystalline solid that is soluble in water to the extent of approximately 2 mg/mL, is readily soluble in propylene glycol or ethanol, and is almost insoluble in acetone, chloroform or ethyl acetate.
+The chemical name for Minoxidil is 2,4-pyrimidinediamine, 6-(1-piperidinyl)-, 3-oxide.
+The structural formula is represented at right:

 Minoxidil tablets for oral administration contain either 2.5 mg or 10 mg of Minoxidil.
-Inactive ingredients: anhydrous lactose, colloidal silicon dioxide, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.
+Inactive ingredients include colloidal silicon dioxide, corn starch, lactose anhydrous, magnesium stearate and microcrystalline cellulose.

 Minoxidil - Clinical Pharmacology

 1. General Pharmacologic Properties